johnnyoshika/portfolioinsight/README.md

 # Setup
 * Clone this repo
+* Copy `appsettings.json` and name it `appsettings.development.json`
-* In `appsettings.json`, set default connection string
+* Set default connection string in `appsettings.development.json`
 * Set connection string in [ContextFactory](https://github.com/johnnyoshika/portfolioinsight/blob/master/src/PortfolioInsight.Sql/ContextFactory.cs)
   * This connectoin string will be used by EF Migration
 * To create database, from Package Manager Console: